camillarh/koduppg_2024_11_09/README.md

 FastAPI is a high-performance web framework for developing APIs with Python3, which is on level with NodeJS.
 The app runs on Uvicorn, which is an Asynchronous Server Gateway Interface (ASGI) server.

 ## Requirements
+This project uses Python3 and pip (Python package manager) to install packages and write all the code for the word counting application.
+Therefore, Python3 and pip is required in order to install, run and update the web-api.

 The requirements to run this application is specified in [requirements.txt](koduppg_CGI/requirements.txt).

 ## How to install requirements and build the app